Hospitals overrun as India's COVID-19 infections top global record for second day

 Ambulance sirens sounded throughout the day in the deserted streets of the capital, one of India’s worst hit cities, where a lockdown is in place to try and stem the transmission of the virus.

-Mass cremations have been taking place as the crematoriums have run out of space and families have had to wait for two days to cremate the dead.
+Mass cremations have been taking place as the crematoriums have run out of space.

 At Guru Teg Bahadur Hospital in the north east of the city, critical patients gasping for air arrived in ambulances and autorickshaws.
-One man among half a dozen people waiting for hours on trolleys outside on Friday died before being admitted.
+Some waited for hours on trolleys outside and one, Shayam Narayan died before being admitted, a death unlikely to be counted in the city’s rising toll.

 ALL ALONE